bombasticSlacks/Aspirant/Game/Magic-Training.md

 ---
 ### Advanced

-#### Multidisciplinary Casting
-#TODOmaster
-#TODOLINK
-You can cast any channelling discipline you have at least beginner training in at the level of your highest trained discipline of Abjurer, Evoker, Illusionist, Transmuter.

-#### Multidisciplinary Rituals
-#TODOmaster
-#TODOLINK
-You can perform any ritual of a discipline you have at least beginner training at the level of your highest trained discipline of Conjurer, Diviner, Enchanter, Necromancer.

 #### Overcharge
 You can pull a dangerous amount of magical energy into yourself.
 You may suffer a severe head injury to substitute a 10 on any [Channel](Channel) skill test dice roll.

 #### Powerful Mind
-You can focus on two spells simultaneously.
+You can [Maintaining Focus](Channel#Maintaining%20Focus) on two spells simultaneously.